sjb3d/caldera/README.md

 # caldera

-## Overview
+## Library Overview

-Vulkan and rust experiments, everything is work in progress, in the areas of:
+Vulkan and rust experiments, everything is work in progress.
+The `caldera` crate covers the following:

-* Iterating on how [spark](https://github.com/sjb3d/spark) manages Vulkan commands and extensions
+* Makes use of [spark](https://github.com/sjb3d/spark) to manage Vulkan commands and extensions
 * A procedural macro for descriptor set layouts
-* Render graph implementation, working but very inoptimal support for:
+* Render graph implementation, working (but inoptimal) support for:
   * Automatic memory allocation of temporary buffers and images
   * Automatic placement of barriers and layout transitions
 * Various helpers to cache Vulkan objects, with live reload of shaders
   * Live reload not yet supported for ray tracing pipeline shaders (shader binding table not updated yet)
 * Asynchronous loading of static buffers and images from the CPU

+There are a few apps that make use of this crate for higher-level experiments, detailed below.

-## Test Apps
+## Apps Overview

 Shaders are currently built using make and [glslangValidator](https://github.com/KhronosGroup/glslang) (using [make for windows](http://gnuwin32.sourceforge.net/packages/make.htm) and the [LunarG Vulkan SDK](https://vulkan.lunarg.com/) on Windows).

-Test apps can be run using:
+Apps can be run using:

 ```
 make && cargo run --bin <app_name>
 ```

-### compute
+### `compute`

 ![compute](https://github.com/sjb3d/caldera/blob/main/docs/compute.jpg)